MicrosoftDocs/learn/learn-pr/azure/intro-to-kubernetes/includes/5-exercise-kubernetes-functionality.md

 You want to schedule a webserver on the cluster to serve a website to your customers.
 There are several options you can choose from, however, for this example, you'll use NGINX.

-Recall from earlier, you can use Pod manifest files to describe your Pods, ReplicaSets, and Deployments to define workloads.
+Recall from earlier, you can use pod manifest files to describe your pods, ReplicaSets, and Deployments to define workloads.
 Since you haven't covered these files in detail, you'll use `kubectl` to directly pass the information to the API server.

 Remember, that even though this method is handy, using manifest files is recommended best practice.
 Manifest files allow you to roll forward or back deployments with ease in your cluster.
 These files also help document the configuration of a cluster.

 1. You'll use the `kubectl create deployment` command to create your NGINX deployment.
-You specify the name of the deployment and the container image to create a single instance of the Pod.
+You specify the name of the deployment and the container image to create a single instance of the pod.

     Run the following command to create an NGINX deployment.